 Sydney NSW 2052

 1998 published psychometrics, 1999 copyrighted.

 The Acute Stress Disorder Interview (ASDI) is a 19-item, dichotomously scored interview schedule based on criteria from the DSM-IV.
-Advantages include its brevity; it can be completed in around 5-10 minutes, and can be administered by any appropriately trained person.
+Advantages include its brevity: It can be completed in around five to 10 minutes and can be administered by any appropriately trained person.
 It includes the five dissociative symptoms specific to ASD (unlike comparable PTSD scales).

 The ASDI was validated against clinician-based diagnoses of ASD on 65 trauma survivors assessed between 1 and 3 weeks posttrauma (Bryant et.al.
 1998).
 It possessed good internal consistency (r = .90), sensitivity (91%), and specificity (93%).
 Test-retest reliability was evaluated on 60 trauma survivors between 1 and 3 weeks posttrauma, with a readministration interval of 2 to 7 days.
 Test-retest reliability of ASDI severity scores was strong (r = .88), and diagnostic agreement for presence (88%) and absence (94%) of ASD diagnosis was high.
 The ASDI appears to be a useful tool to identify those individuals who suffer ASD and are at risk of long-term posttraumatic stress disorder.